Chase Auto FinanceUnaffiliated

 Chase works with a network of dealers, which streamlines the process of buying and financing a car.
 However, if you want to purchase a vehicle from a dealer that’s outside the Chase network, financing through Chase may still be possible if you ask for Chase when applying for funding through your preferred dealership.

-What Are the Interest Rates for Chase’s Auto Loans?
+What Are the Rates for Chase’s Auto Loans?

-The interest rates for Chase Auto Finance products are influenced by a customer’s creditworthiness, the loan terms, and the vehicle.
-APRs start as low as 2.49%.
-That rate includes a 0.25% discount for having a Chase personal checking account and another 0.25% discount for setting up your monthly payments to be automatically deducted from your Chase account.
+The rates for Chase Auto Finance products are influenced by a customer’s creditworthiness, the loan terms, and the vehicle.
+Rates start as low as 2.49% APR.
+That rate includes a 0.25% APR discount for having a Chase personal checking account and another 0.25% APR discount for setting up your monthly payments to be automatically deducted from your Chase account.

 How Much Money Can I Borrow for Chase Auto Loans?